shubhamparashar1/IBM_GRM_Data/README.md

 <!-- CONTENTS -->
 ## Contents

 Experiment-1 deals with clustering the commits based on their cosine distance while experiment-2 deals with analysing the dataset syntactics.
 Most of the outputs are enclosed within the notebooks themselves.
-The exception to this are the outputs in experiment-2 (sorted_test & sorted_train).
+The exception to this are the final outputs of experiment-2, sorted_test & sorted_train.